Brickhoff/puzzle-solution/README.md

 The debug process is actually much easier compare to the installation process.
 It just needs me to be careful and use Goolge wisely.
 I am quite surprised that there is no bug in `postgres db` since the README suggests that we neew to familiar ourselves with `Docker, nginx, Flask, and Postgres`.

-Since I don't wnat to congiurate the Github environment in his computer and I commited some changes in that computer, the first three commits are under his github name LMAO.
+Since I don't want to congiurate the Github environment in his computer and I commited some changes in that computer, the first three commits are under his github name LMAO.
 After I realized this situation, I sent the files to my computer and commited correctly.

 Anyway, I fixed those bugs in time.
 (Thankfully.
 The deadline is pretty short for me.
 I don't have time after today due to school and other stuff.)